pavangoudk/terraform_learnings/az104-part1.md

 ### ### ExpressRoute (private connectivity over Microsoft backbone)

-# - - - Uses Microsoft’s global backbone + partner/carrier connectivity into a peering location.
+-Uses Microsoft’s global backbone + partner/carrier connectivity into a peering location.
 - ExpressRoute circuit connects customer network to Microsoft backbone, then to an **ExpressRoute gateway** for private peering into VNets.
 - **ExpressRoute Global Reach**:
 - *connects your on-prem locations to each other using the Microsoft backbone via your ExpressRoute circuits.*

 ### ### ExpressRoute Microsoft peering (for Microsoft/Azure PaaS)

-# - - - Enable **Microsoft peering** and use a **route filter** to choose which services/routes are advertised for on-prem access (for certain PaaS services without needing VNet private endpoints).
+-Enable **Microsoft peering** and use a **route filter** to choose which services/routes are advertised for on-prem access (for certain PaaS services without needing VNet private endpoints).

 ### ### Azure Virtual WAN (virtual WAN)

-# - - - Framed as “can’t someone else do it” for complex networking.
+-Framed as “can’t someone else do it” for complex networking.
 - Two SKUs:
 - **Basic**: primarily site-to-site VPN.
 - **Standard**: adds ExpressRoute, point-to-site, VNet-to-VNet, transitive connectivity, and can integrate security (Azure Firewall) and deploy NVAs into the virtual WAN.

 ### ### User-defined routes (UDRs)

-# - - - Used to override default routing: *for a given destination IP prefix, set the next hop type and IP address* (e.g., send traffic to Azure Firewall).
+-Used to override default routing: *for a given destination IP prefix, set the next hop type and IP address* (e.g., send traffic to Azure Firewall).

 ### ### Service Endpoints (PaaS access control by subnet)

-# - - - Problem: PaaS services have public endpoints, but you want to restrict access.
+-Problem: PaaS services have public endpoints, but you want to restrict access.
 - *Service endpoint makes a subnet a “known entity” to a service type.*
 - Then the service firewall can allow specific VNets/subnets, and logs can reflect private IPs.

 ### ### Private Endpoints + Private Link Service

-# - - - **Private endpoint**:
+-**Private endpoint**:
 - creates a private IP in your subnet that maps to a specific service instance
 - public endpoint can be disabled
 - requires DNS adjustments (often via private DNS zone) so the service name resolves to the private IP while TLS still works